Automattic/themes/reverie/readme.txt

 == Copyright ==

-Rothko WordPress Theme, (C) 2023 Automattic
+Reverie WordPress Theme, (C) 2023 Automattic
-Rothko is distributed under the terms of the GNU GPL.
+Reverie is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by